tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 ---
 Hope you found this breakdown useful.
-If you trade both equity and options — or are considering the transition — I’d love to hear how you approach these decisions. 👇
+If you trade both equity and options, or are considering the transition, I’d love to hear how you approach these decisions. 👇

 {% include comments.html %}